Black-n-Bluegrass RollerGirls

-History and organization
+History

 The league was founded in May 2006, the first flat track league in northern Kentucky.
-It held its first season in 2008, and, by 2011, the league had more than forty skaters.
+It held its first season in 2008, and, by 2011, the league had more than 40 skaters.
 By late 2011, the league had expanded its fanbase such that home games were held at the Bank of Kentucky Center.

 Black-n-Bluegrass was accepted into the Women's Flat Track Derby Association Apprentice Program in April 2010, and became a full member of the WFTDA in March 2012.